OasisLMF/GenerateDocs/src/home/introduction.rst

 Indroduction
 =============

-•	What is Oasis: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec lorem neque, interdum in ipsum nec, finibus dictum velit.
-Ut eu efficitur arcu, id aliquam erat.
-In sit amet diam gravida, imperdiet tellus eu, gravida nisl.
-•	How is the documentation structured: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec lorem neque, interdum in ipsum nec, finibus dictum velit.
-Ut eu efficitur arcu, id aliquam erat.
-In sit amet diam gravida, imperdiet tellus eu, gravida nisl.

-Overview
---------

-The Oasis Loss Modelling Framework is an open source catastrophe modelling platform, free to use by anyone.
+* **What is Oasis**: The Oasis Loss Modelling Framework is an open source catastrophe modelling platform, free to use by anyone.
   It is also a community that seeks to unlock and change the world around catastrophe modelling to better understand risk in insurance and beyond.
   While its development is largely driven by the global (re-)insurance community, it seeks to provide tools and utility to all.
   For more information about the Oasis LMF initiative visit `oasislmf.org <http://www.oasislmf.org/>`_.

+* **How the documentation is structured**: This documentataion is broken down into 4 main areas: Model developers, Model users, Installing and developing Oasis, and Supporting and Oasis model deployment.
+These are the different use cases that are detailed in this documentation.
+By selecting your use case, the relevant information can be accessed.

+Overview
+--------

 .. figure:: ../images/oasis_ecosystem.jpg
     :alt: Oasis Ecosystem